Skip to main content

 }

-When performing computationally intensive operations, it's important to release Ruby's Global VM Lock (GVL) to allow other threads to run.
-The rb_thread_call_without_gvl function provides this capability:
+For computationally intensive operations, release Ruby's Global VM Lock (GVL) to allow other threads to run.

 use rb_sys::rb_thread_call_without_gvl;